-President, Paramount Television, Insurge Pictures & Digital Entertainment
+President, Paramount Television and Digital Entertainment

-through her digital marketing and “demand-it” distribution campaign, Paramount created Insurge Pictures, its micro-budget feature division with Powell as President.
-Under her leadership, Insurge released the top-grossing musical documentary “JUSTIN BIEBER: NEVER SAY NEVER,” the horror hit “THE DEVIL INSIDE,” and the biopic “KATY PERRY: PART OF ME.”
+From 2010-2015, Powell was President of Insurge Pictures, the studio’s micro-budget feature division that launched following the success of the first “PARANORMAL ACTIVITY” film, in which she played a key role through her digital marketing and “demand-it” distribution campaign.
+Under Powell’s leadership, Insurge released the top-grossing musical documentary “JUSTIN BIEBER: NEVER SAY NEVER,” the horror hit “THE DEVIL INSIDE,” and the biopic “KATY PERRY: PART OF ME.”

-2006, she was promoted to Senior Vice President of Interactive Marketing, and in 2010, was tapped to run Insurge Pictures.
+Powell joined Paramount in 2004 from an interactive marketing position at Sony Pictures.
+In 2006, she was promoted to Senior Vice President of Interactive Marketing, and in 2010, was tapped to run Insurge Pictures.
 She has created, developed and executed digital marketing campaigns for such films as the “PARANORMAL ACTIVITY” and “STAR TREK” franchises, “IRON

 Powell has received numerous industry awards, which includes being featured on Variety’s 2012 Women’s Impact List and being inducted into the 2011 American Advertising Federation Marketing Hall of Fame.
 Her work has been recognized by the Key Art Awards, Webby Awards, OMMA Awards, IAB MIXX Awards and more.
-She also has been profiled as a 2005 Next Generation executive by The Hollywood Reporter and Media Maven by Ad Age.
+Powell has also been profiled as a 2005 Next Generation executive by The Hollywood Reporter and Media Maven by Ad Age.

-Amy holds a BA from Emory University and a MBA from the Anderson School at UCLA.
+Powell holds a BA from Emory University and a MBA from the Anderson School at UCLA.